Last updated on 2026-01-21

 Program overview

 The Mechanical Engineering Technology program is an Ontario College Advanced Diploma that spans three years.
 This program equips students with the ability to apply scientific and engineering principles to tackle mechanical engineering challenges across various industries.
-Students will engage in a blend of classroom instruction and hands-on practical labs, gaining essential skills that are vital for a successful career as a mechanical engineering technologist.
-The curriculum emphasizes real-world applications, ensuring that graduates are well-prepared to meet the demands of the workforce.
+Students engage in a blend of classroom instruction and hands-on practical labs, gaining essential skills such as modifying engineering designs, performing tests, and utilizing engineering software.
+A significant component of the program is the capstone design project in the third year, where students collaborate with industry stakeholders to analyze and execute their projects.
+Additionally, students have the opportunity to participate in a paid co-operative education (co-op) work term, enhancing their real-world experience.

-The Mechanical Engineering Technology program is structured to provide a comprehensive education over a period of three years.
+The Mechanical Engineering Technology program is structured to provide a comprehensive education over a duration of three years.
 The program includes:

 Featured Experiences